What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 However, problems can occur when either:

-• there are too many mast cells or
+• There are too many mast cells (clonal types of MCAS)

-• your mast cells are out of control (what I call haywire)
+• Your mast cells are out of control (what we call haywire)

 It’s much more common to have normal mast cell levels, but your mast cells are haywire.
-This is the much more common type of Mast Cell Activation Syndrome (MCAS).
+This is the much more common type of Mast Cell Activation Syndrome.

 You now know that mast cells are part of your immune response.
-They are those defenders that sense what’s going on.
+They are the defenders that sense what’s going on.

 Your mast cells are responding to: